Diabetes and deafness: Diagnosis

+Physical exams, blood tests, family history, biopsy, DNA testing.
+Mutations in mitochondrial genes MT-TE, MT-TL1, and MT-TK have been associated with MIDD.
+The most common mutation is the 3243A>G transition in the mitochondrial tRNA-leucine 1 gene (MT-TL1).

 Treatment

 Initial

 Initially, the person is treated by dietary changes and hypoglycaemic agents.
 This does not last long before the person has to be started on insulin (within 2 years of diagnosis).